antfu/antfu.me/pages/posts/publish-esm-and-cjs.md

 Error [ERR_REQUIRE_ESM]: require() of ES Module esm-only-package not supported.
 ```

-The root cause is that ESM is asynchronous by natural, meaning you can't import an async module in synchronous context that `require` is for.
+The root cause is that ESM is asynchronous by nature, meaning you can't import an async module in synchronous context that `require` is for.
 This commonly means **if you want to use ESM packages, you have to use ESM as well**.
 Only one exception is that you can use ESM package in CJS using [dynamic `import()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#dynamic_imports):

 ```ts
 // in CJS